PhD Application Requirements

 A strong undergraduate or previous graduate-level academic record is expected.
 The personal statement is a central element to the application, as it is an opportunity to explain your commitment to the field of public health, as well as specific program or research interests.
 Applicants should also include a curriculum vitae (c.v.) or resume.

-Scores from the Graduate Record Exam (GRE) less than five years old are required for all applicants regardless of academic or professional background.
 The SOPHAS code for the Bloomberg School of Public Health is 3738.

 English Language Proficiency Tests